 <div id="info" data-info="Hello" data-info2="World!">hello</div>

-Then by jquery, you can easily access that information in following way
+Then by jQuery, you can easily access that information in the following way

 alert($('#info').data('info')+' '+ $('#info').data('info2') );